lashoun/upgraded-fefates-randomizer/README.md

 ### Upgraded Fates Features
-- I took the freedom to integrate the [1.4.0 unofficial update](https://gamebanana.com/mods/51420) of the [Expanded Same-Sex Marriage patch](https://gbatemp.net/threads/fire-emblem-fates-expanded-same-sex-marriage-patch-wip.416109/) by UnassumingVenusaur ~and the [Good Guy Garon Edition patch](https://gbatemp.net/threads/release-conquest-story-overhaul-fire-emblem-fates-good-guy-garon-edition.487117/) by AgahnimD (not in the latest update)~.
+- I took the freedom to integrate the [1.4.0 unofficial update](https://gamebanana.com/mods/51420) of the [Expanded Same-Sex Marriage patch](https://gbatemp.net/threads/fire-emblem-fates-expanded-same-sex-marriage-patch-wip.416109/) by UnassumingVenusaur.
 - Dawn / Dusk Armories and Rod / Staff shops available in every route
 - Changes to weapon triangles: Tome <-> Axe, Dagger <-> Sword, and Bow <-> Lance become neutral
     - Rationale: range weapons can already hit melee weapons without retaliation so they shouldn't have weapon advantage on top of that